-The Doctoral Psychology Internship Program is a 2,000 hour per year program which includes training in clinic-based assessment of specialized child populations, therapeutic intervention with children and youth, and supervision of practicum level graduate students.
+The Doctoral Psychology Internship Program is a 2,000 hour, 12 month (40-50 hours per week on average) program which includes training in clinic-based assessment of specialized child populations, therapeutic intervention with children and youth, and supervision of practicum level graduate students.
 Training in school-based assessment and consultation services is also provided.
 The MDC offers at least four internship positions each year for students from APA approved graduate programs in psychology.

 The primary purpose of the Doctoral Psychology Internship at the MDC is to prepare psychology graduate students for the professional practice of psychology in a variety of settings (e.g., school, clinic, and private practice).
 The internship program is guided by the Practitioner-Scholar model which emphasizes developing professional competencies that are based on current research, scholarship and practice.
 Exposure to a variety of settings and mentors/supervisors is an integral feature of this internship.
 Diversity of training is promoted through participation in a variety of assessment, consultation, counseling and supervision experiences in each setting.
 Clinical assignments are based on the intern’s training goals and experience level, with increasing complexity and autonomy anticipated as the year progresses.
 Each intern is expected to be a contributing member of the Multidisciplinary Center staff and, as the intern demonstrates skill development, responsibilities will also increase.